 It takes between 5–20 minutes for the tablet to work properly.
 This is often too long a time if only a yogurt is eaten briefly.

 It does not help to simply take more lactase.
 In this article, you can find out how many lactase pills you should take.

-Are You Supposed to Chew Lactase Pills?
+Are You Supposed To Chew Or Swallow Lactase Pills?

 Try to chew the tablet directly in the mouth until it is finely crushed.
 This increases the effect of the lactase.